 On March 30, 2019, MCA has issued amendment regarding the income tax Uncertainty over Income Tax Treatments.
 The notification clarifies the recognition and measurement requirements when there is uncertainty over income tax treatments.
 In assessing the uncertainty, an entity shall consider whether it is probable that a taxation authority will accept the uncertain tax treatment.
-This notification is effective for annual reporting periods beginning on or after April 1, 2019.
+This notification is effective (Currency: Indian Rupees in lakhs) for annual reporting periods beginning on or after April 1, 2019.
 As per the Company's assessment, there are no material income tax uncertainties over income tax treatments.